-Recovers an individual data block or set of data blocks within a datafile.
-Note that the TO range is inclusive, so that BLOCK 10 TO BLOCK 20 includes both block 10 and block 20.
+Recovers an individual data block or set of data blocks within a data file.
+It can copy blocks from either a standby or a primary database.
+The TO range is inclusive, so that BLOCK 10 TO BLOCK 20 includes both block 10 and block 20.

-Block media recovery is useful when the data loss or corruption applies to a small number of blocks rather than to an entire datafile.
+Block media recovery is useful when the data loss or corruption applies to a small number of blocks rather than to an entire data file.
 Typically, block corruption is reported in error messages in trace files or by the ADVISE FAILURE command.
 Block-level data loss usually results from: